gillstrom/osx-brightness/README.md

 # osx-brightness
-> Change brightness in OS X
+> Change or get brightness in OS X

 ## Install